NodeschoolMadison/community-contributions/README.md

 1. Sign up for access to the Nodeschool Madison Slack channel.
 [Slack Signup ](https://docs.google.com/forms/d/e/1FAIpQLSdpTQd5pBccxvcL_by4QGH0e-twSo7sdK7L7V53wXwLFmdC5A/viewform)
 2. Create an issue on this repository asking to have yourself added as a member of the organization.
 You will be added as a member of this organization and will also be given commit access.
 [Create Issue](https://github.com/NodeschoolMadison/community-contributions/issues/new)
-3. We will be keep track of issues created [](https://github.com/NodeschoolMadison/community-contributions/blob/master/ISSUES.md)
+3. We will be keep track of issues created [Issues and Pull Requests](https://github.com/NodeschoolMadison/community-contributions/blob/master/ISSUES.md)